jdhern17/coding-student-guide/vscode.md

     - Enhances code symbols:
         - != becomes ≠ and === becomes ≡
         - <= and >= become ≤ and ≥
+- ### Open in Browser
+    - Adds Open In Browser option to the right-click menu on HTML pages.

 ## Split Down/Right 🎥